 On the field trips, students rotate through three survey teams to study:

-also in their field, so they can relate to the challenges you’ll face
+GIS faculty members have experience in their field as well as in in the classroom, so they can relate to the challenges you’ll face in the workplace.

 Our instructors work with you one-on-one, encouraging you and helping you to succeed in class and on the job.

 Get more information on GIS and related associations and resources.

 GIS courses are designed for direct entry into the workforce.
 However, if you are interested in earning a degree at a four-year institution, please visit the

 Transfer Services website for guidance on the transfer process.

 If you have questions about the GIS program that aren’t answered on our website, please feel free to